Unboxed-Software/solana-course/content/token-program.md

 Now it’s your turn to build something independently.
 Create an application that allows a user to create a new mint, create a token account, and mint tokens.

 Note that you will not be able to directly use the helper functions we went over in the lab.
-In order to interact with the Token Program using the Phantom wallet adapter, you will have to build each transaction manually and submit the transaction to Phantom for approval.
+To interact with the Token Program using the Phantom wallet adapter, you will have to build each transaction manually and submit the transaction to Phantom for approval.

 ![Screenshot of Token Program Challenge Frontend](../assets/token-program-frontend.png)